laravel/docs/routing.md

 <a name="basic-routing"></a>
 ## Basic Routing

-The most basic Laravel routes accept a URI and a `Closure`, providing a very simple and expressive method of defining routes and behavior without complicated routing configuration files:
+The most basic Laravel routes accept a URI and a closure, providing a very simple and expressive method of defining routes and behavior without complicated routing configuration files:

     use Illuminate\Support\Facades\Route;